Chicken Maryland: History and preparation

+Chicken à la Maryland was on the menu of the Titanic the day it struck the iceberg.

 Australia

-In Australia the term "Chicken Maryland" simply refers to a butcher's cut for a whole leg consisting of the thigh and drumstick.
+In Australia, the term "Chicken Maryland" can simply refer to a butcher's cut for a whole leg consisting of the thigh and drumstick.

+It can also refer to a meal of crumbed and deep fried chicken Maryland served with a crumbed banana or pineapple ring (or both) and chips.
+This latter version being a popular pub meal back in the 1970s, but less so after the turn of the century.

 United Kingdom

-In some Chinese restaurants in the United Kingdom (particularly in Scotland) Chicken Maryland can be found under the "European" or "British" section of the menu.
+In some Chinese restaurants in the United Kingdom (particularly in Scotland), Chicken Maryland can be found under the "European" or "British" section of the menu.
 It consists of a breaded, deep fried chicken breast served with a slice of bacon, a banana or pineapple fritter (or both) and chips.

 South America

 In Argentina and in some neighboring South American countries, Suprema de Pollo Maryland is a pounded thin breast of chicken, breaded and fried, served with creamed corn, peas, bacon (pancetta), French fries and a fried banana.